d3f4l7d/archcybersec/README.md

 Of course, we're BLUE, but when it turns to be RED, or still BLUE...
 > [!CAUTION]
 > Any act of unauthorized access could violate the laws on your country (e.g., CFAA).
-Any of tools here must be used on your own systems to enhance your system security (Check exposed port, crack you wi-fi, etc...).
+Any of tools here must be used on your own systems to enhance your system security (check your system's exposed port, crack your wi-fi device, etc...).

 ## License
 MIT License - see [LICENSE](/LICENSE) for more details.